rhoeberg/phorm/README.md

-# PHORM
+# phorm
-Nodebased tool for generative and reactive visuals.
+Nodebased tool for generative and reactive visuals with a focus on live performances and VJ setups.

-### (under development, use at own risk)
+(currently under active development and not yet suitable for actual use)

+---
 ### Dependencies
 - PortAudio
 - glew